 In general, you can eat from the following food groups:

-Try to get your fat from natural sources like meat and nuts.
-Supplement with saturated and monounsaturated fats like coconut oil, butter, and olive oil.
+Try to get your healthy fat from natural sources like seeds and nuts.
+Supplement with saturated and monounsaturated fats like coconut oil and olive oil.

 Fats will be the majority of your daily calorie intake when you are on a ketogenic diet, so choices should be made with your likes and dislikes in mind.

 Fats are vital to our bodies, but they can also be dangerous if you are consuming too much of the wrong types of fats like that found in all meat!There are a few different types of fat that are involved in a ketogenic diet.

 Monounsaturated Fats.
 Eat these.
 Some examples of these are olive, avocado, and macadamia nut oils.

 Polyunsaturated Fats.
 Know the difference.
 Naturally occurring polyunsaturated fats in fatty fish are great for you, and you should eat these.
 Processed polyunsaturated fats in “heart healthy” margarine spreads are bad for you.

 Trans Fats.
 Completely avoid.
 These are processed fats that are chemically altered (hydrogenated) to improve shelf life.
 Avoid all hydrogenated fats, such as margarine, as they’re linked to heart disease.